- Item Description

 Each system has its benefits as well as drawbacks, and they must be taken into account before installation, just like the challenges you will face when installing either system, which tools will be needed and how long the job will take.

 In addition to selection and installation, the book covers tuning and system maintenance, which will insure a healthy engine.

-How to Supercharge and Turbocharge GM LS-Series Engines is the only book on the subject, and required reading for the proper installation of one of these systems.
+How to Supercharge and Turbocharge GM LS-Series Engines is the only how-to book on the subject, and is required reading for the proper installation of one of these systems.

 TABLE of CONTENTS: